INAV T-tail Layout Fixed-wing Tuning Guide

 2. Ground Station Setup

-- Go to the Modes page
+- Navigate to the Modes page.

-- Set the ARM (Arm/Disarm) channel to CH5, with a value range of min: 1700 – max: 2100
+- Set the ARM channel to CH5, with the range set between min:1700 and max:2100.

-- Click Save
+- Click " Save”.

 3.5.3 Return-to-Home (RTH) Channel Setup

-2. RTH Switch Setup
+2. Activating the RTH Switch

-- Go to the Modes page
+- Navigate to the Modes page.

-- Set the NAV RTH (Return to Home) channel to CH6, with a range of min: 1700 – max: 2100
+- Set the NAV RTH channel to CH6, with the range set between min:1700 and max:2100.

-- Click Save
+- Click " Save”.

 3.5.4 Flight Mode Configuration